henry-casita/C-to-MIPS-Compiler/readme.md

 admin
 -----
-This directory primarily contains documentation produced over the duration of the project, with [*log.md*](admin/log.md) tracking a timeline of the project goals that were set and achieved, as well as brief notes detailing our design approach.
-It also contains the specification for both the compiler and management components of the coursework. [*notes.md*](admin/notes.md) is a document that (very messily) contains notes about some of aspects of the coursework that were particularly difficult to implement, including stack/frame management, global variables and float implementation.
+This directory contains documentation produced over the duration of the project, with [*work_distribution.md*](admin/work_distribution.md) tracking a timeline of the project goals that were set and achieved.
+It also contains the specification for both the compiler and management components of the coursework.

 compiler_tests